Black Ships Festival

 2017 Spring Conferment of Decorations of

 The Government of Japan has decided to confer decorations on 105 foreign nationals on April 29 In New England, Mr. Spencer W. Viner, president of Japan America Society in Rhode Island, received The Order of the Rising Sun, Gold Rays with Rosette for his contribution to promoting mutual understanding between Japan and the United States.
-The commendation ceremony will be held at Blackship Festival in Newport, RI in July.
+The commendation ceremony was held at Blackship Festival in Newport, RI in July.